ryanlohyr/NUSDegs/docs/UserGuide.md

 E.g. If you have completed/added CS2040, and the prerequisite of a module you are trying to delete is CS2040C, although they are preclusion's of each other, you are required to satisfy CS2040C!
 (It is something we hope to implement in the future!)
+- Our delete function checks for validity of deletion by checking for the modules it 'unlocks', hence if you were to add a module in semester one, but the following semester has already a module it 'unlocks', you will not be able to delete it without deleting the module it satisfies!
+(However this is something we do as well want to work on as well in the future!)

 ##### Examples of usage: